-Two undergraduate electrical engineering students, Nils Stannik and Rebecca Wolkoff, were the sole winners in their category of a 2012 scholarship given by the Utility Variable-Generation Integration Group to further their studies in electric power engineering.
+Undergraduate electrical engineering student Rebecca Wolkoff was one of two winners in her category of a 2012 scholarship given by the Utility Variable-Generation Integration Group to further her studies in electric power engineering.

 She has been working on control issues for a couple projects, and has done some programming and documentation as well.

 “Everyone at the company is and quick to share and discuss new ideas,” stated Rebecca.
 “Knowing that we’re working on projects that will make alternative energy a much more viable power source creates a highly motivated, exciting atmosphere.
 The people at General Compression have made my summer truly worthwhile.”